 • If alerted to delays, stay close to your departure gate and listen for updates.
 Flights that are delayed can be “un-delayed” with only a few minutes notice.

 • If your flight is cancelled, call the airline 1-800 number immediately—while you wait in line along with everyone else.
 The customer service representatives at the airline’s phone center may have more information and may be able to help you faster than gate agents.

 • Be polite, but firm—polite passengers get much more assistance than grouchy ones.
 Insist the airline help you get to your destination, on their airline or another.
 Let them know of specific arrival needs for your cruise, tour group.

 If the unfortunate occurs and you are stuck waiting around at the airport—spend your extra time exploring.
 Many major airports have completed extensive renovations/expansions and now have considerable amenities, restaurants, and places to shop.
-Download the GateGuru app, which explains the various facilities that major airports have to offer.
+Check the website or in-terminal maps to find complete details.